imfd-stroemungsmechanik/introduction-into-cfd/1_command_line/command_line.md

 ## Opening a terminal

-On a Debian 11, which is the version of the linux operating system used in the computer labs, you can find a launcher for the terminal by clicking on the **Applications** item at the top left of the screen, then **System Tools**, and there you will find an entry called **MATE Terminal**.
+On a Debian 11, which is the version of the linux operating system used in the computer labs, you can find a launcher for the terminal by clicking on the Applications item at the top left of the screen, then System Tools, and there you will find an entry called MATE Terminal.

+{: .note }
-> **Note:** There are many different terminal versions installed, such as **LXTerminal**, **Terminator**, or **Xfce Terminal**.
+> There are many different terminal versions installed, such as LXTerminal, Terminator, or Xfce Terminal.
 Except for some functionality and different design, they work all the same.

 This video explains the design of the shell and the following aspects: